jnozzi/cocoadev.com/SiteContent/General/OpenPanelDidEndSelector.markdown

 Thanks for helping me catch it.
 Sorry for wasting screen space on something so dumb. :-)

-''I only have 1228800 pixels and you wasted 1179140 of them!
+*I only have 1228800 pixels and you wasted 1179140 of them!
 I can never use those pixels again!
-Thanks alot man! :p''
+Thanks alot man! :p*

 ----